Lachlan McAndrew: Adelaide

 McAndrew signed with 's South Australian National Football League (SANFL) squad after his delisting from Sydney.
 When 's back-up ruck Kieran Strachan injured his foot, McAndrew was invited to train with the AFL squad over the 2024–2025 pre-season.
 He performed well in Adelaide's internal trial match, and when Strachan was placed on the inactive list for his long-term injury, the Adelaide Crows signed McAndrew as a rookie through the pre-season supplemental selection period.

 McAndrew, despite performing very well in the SANFL, could not earn a senior club debut due to the strong form of first-choice ruck Reilly O'Brien.
 Despite not yet playing an AFL game for the club, in June 2025, McAndrew received a two-year contract extension from the Crows.
-He was selected in the South Australian National Football League (SANFL) Team of the Year as the primary ruck, and Adelaide's list manager Justin reid confirmed that McAndrew was a part of the club's plan moving forward.
+He was selected in the South Australian National Football League (SANFL) Team of the Year as the primary ruck, and Adelaide's list manager Justin Reid confirmed that McAndrew was a part of the club's plan moving forward.
+He made his club debut in the round one, 2026 win against in which he dominated centre clearances against Darcy Cameron and provided the game-sealing goal assist to Ben Keays.

+Statistics

+Updated to the end of round 22, 2026.